Introduction to UX Design for Beginners by a New York Product Designer

 What roadmap can I use to start my UX career?

-We help you get started on UX with solid fundamentals and practical know-how.
+UX Design, Learning Knowledge That Comes Alive!
+We'll help you get a proper introduction to UX with solid fundamentals & practical know-how.

-I came to New York to study abroad at the School of Visual Arts (majoring in Interaction Design) and currently work as a product designer at The Knot Worldwide (TKWW), a global tech company in New York, doing UX, UI design, and user research.
-FYI, TKWW creates platform services focused on weddings and parties.
-Before that, I worked as a product designer at a fintech startup in New York, and before coming to New York, I worked as a UI planner in Seoul, planning and creating smartphone apps.
-FYI, even though I’m in New York now, I’m a pure native Korean^^
+I came to study abroad at a design graduate school in New York (School of Visual Arts, majoring in Interaction Design) and am currently working as a product designer in New York, doing UX, UI design, and user research together.
+Before coming to New York, I worked as a UI planner in Seoul, planning and creating smartphone apps.

-Since I entered the UX field, I have witnessed many changes in the past 10 years.
-One of them is that people have been using the Internet much more since the iPhone came out, and as a result, the importance of UX design has become greater than ever.
-People are solving many aspects of their daily lives through smartphones and the Internet.
-As such, it has become possible and important to scientifically create apps or websites to meet people's needs through experiments and data.
-Accordingly, the demand for UX designers who know how to understand users, experiment, iterate, and improve designs is increasing.
-So if you are thinking about entering the UX field or have already decided, I would like to tell you that it is a good idea to consider the future.
+Since I entered the UX field, I've witnessed tremendous changes over the past 10 years.
+One of them is that after the iPhone came out, people started using the internet much more, and accordingly, the importance of UX design has grown more than ever before.
+People are solving so many aspects of their daily lives through smartphones and the internet.
+As a result, it has become possible and extremely important to create apps and websites scientifically through experimentation and data to meet people's needs.
+Accordingly, the demand for UX designers who can understand users, experiment, and iteratively improve designs is continuously growing.
+So if you're considering entering UX or have already made the decision, I'd like to say it's a good consideration for the future.

-Through this class, I will help those who have not majored in design and are just starting to study UX to easily and enjoyably enter this field.
-I will teach you about the essence of UX and UX design, and the know-how I have gained from working in various environments such as corporations, startups, tech companies, and freelancers for many years.
-I will also share my knowledge and experience on how UX designers find problems and create solutions when working, and how they collaborate with developers and PMs, so that you can design your UX career on a good foundation. 💪
+Through this class, I'll help those who haven't majored in design and those who are just starting to study UX to enter this field easily and enjoyably.
+I'll share with you the essence of UX and UX design, as well as the know-how I've gained over the years working in various environments - from corporations, startups, tech companies, to freelancing.
+I'll also share my knowledge and experience on how UX designers identify problems and create solutions in practice, and how they collaborate with developers and PMs, so you can design your UX career on a solid foundation. 💪

-People may feel uncomfortable when using a product or service.
-What is the cause of this problem?
-Is it because people are machines?
+People may feel inconvenience when using products or services.
+Where does the cause of such problems lie?
+Is it because people are not tech-savvy?

-No. In the world of UX design, this is strictly the responsibility of designers and architects.
-It is seen as a lack or absence of consideration of the user's perspective when creating a service.
-UX designers exist to empathize with the user's perspective, not their own, and to solve their problems.
-This can be connected to the core of business success.
+That's not the case.
+In the world of UX design, this is viewed thoroughly as the responsibility of designers and architects.
+When creating a service, it's seen as a result of insufficient or absent consideration of the user's perspective.
+UX designers exist to empathize from the user's perspective, not their own, and to solve their problems.
+This can even connect to the core of business success.

 Do you see what these products have in common?
 Regardless of aesthetics, they are inconvenient for users to use.
-In UX, designing a beautiful product is not enough.
+In UX, it's not enough to just design beautiful products.

 Airbnb, Uber, Pinterest, Facebook...
-The reason why these famous services succeed is no different.
-They didn't just create pretty and cool apps and websites, but they continued to learn about the difficulties and problems their users faced and solved them.
+The reason these well-known services succeeded is no different.
+They didn't just create pretty and cool apps and websites, but continuously understood the difficulties and problems users faced and solved them.

-For example, Airbnb was born when founder Brian Chesky, a recent college graduate, wanted to make money using his spare space in his San Francisco home, and when he saw the needs of travelers who were short on accommodations for conferences and other events.
-UX design is at the center of this process of continually learning about these user needs.
+For example, Airbnb was born because founder Brian Chesky, who had just graduated from college, discovered the need to make money by utilizing his spare room space in San Francisco, and the needs of travelers in situations where accommodation was scarce due to conferences and other events.
+UX design is at the center of the ongoing process of understanding these user needs.

 Airbnb's early design (Source: fueled.com)

-In order to understand the needs of users, UX designers repeatedly create hypotheses, come up with solutions to solve them, and verify whether these actually solve the users' problems.
-This process requires collaboration with related team members such as developers, PMs, and marketers.
-This process may not be easy.
-And depending on the size of the company, such as whether it is a startup or a large corporation, the company's problem-solving method, and the nature of the product, the UX design approach may vary.
+To understand user needs, UX designers continuously repeat the process of forming hypotheses, coming up with solutions to solve them, and verifying whether these solutions actually solve users' problems.
+This process requires important collaboration with related team members such as developers, PMs, and marketers.
+This process can be challenging.
+And the approach to UX design can vary depending on the company's size (whether it's a startup or large corporation), the company's problem-solving methods, and the nature of the product.

-In this lecture, I will share with you the knowledge and experiences that have been of practical help to me as a practitioner, so that you can find the answer faster.
+Through this course, I will share the knowledge and experiences that have been practically helpful to me as a working professional, so I can help you find those answers more quickly.

-There is a mindset that I learned while working as a UX designer in the US.
-Knowing this concept, I am working 100 times, 1,000 times more comfortably and happily.
-Although I work comfortably, I am growing and working more than before, and I feel a lot of reward.
-I will tell you about this mindset that I learned and how it can be a great help to UX designers!
+There's a mindset I discovered while working as a UX designer in the United States.
+Since learning about this concept, I've been working with a mind that's 100 times, even 1,000 times more at ease and with much more joy.
+Even though I work with a relaxed mindset, I'm actually growing more than before, and I feel much more fulfillment in my work.
+Let me share this mindset I discovered and how it can be tremendously helpful for UX designers!

-I have been teaching introductory UX design courses for beginners through various channels including Tal-ing ( related link ).
-Most of the students who have taken my courses have asked the following common question:
+I have been conducting introductory UX design lectures for beginners through various channels including Taling (related link).
+Most of the students who attended my lectures commonly asked the following questions.

 "What does UX design do?"